 You usually need a referral from your primary care doctor to see a specialist or go to the hospital.
 In this way, Medicare SELECT operates much like an HMO.

 Medicare SELECT plans are not in every state.
 Insurance companies decide whether they want to offer this type of policy in a particular area.

 How Do I Enroll in Medicare Select?

 The best time to enroll in Medicare SELECT is during your Initial Enrollment Period that begins with the month you are 65 or older and enrolled in Part B. During this period; you can’t be denied coverage or charged extra because of your health.

-Is this Type of Plan Best for Me?
+Is Medicare SELECT the Best Plan for Me?

 Before deciding on Medicare SELECT, find out whether the doctors and hospitals you like to use are in the policy.

 Also, consider how important it is to be able to choose your specialists as well as where you would go for severe illness.

 Think about how often you travel out of your immediate area.
 Consider the hassle of going to your primary care doctor every time you need a referral.
 Weigh these against the potential monthly savings in a SELECT plan.

 If you do decide on a Medicare SELECT plan, you have 12 months to change your mind.
 Within this time frame, you can switch to a standard Medigap policy.

 You can switch to another plan if you move out of your insurance company’s coverage area or if your insurer decides to stop offering your SELECT program in your area.